blinklabs-io/docker-cardano-node/README.md

 The power in using `run` is being able to configure the node's behavior to provide the correct type of service.

-This behavior can be changes via the following environment variables:
+This behavior can be changed via the following environment variables:

 - `CARDANO_CONFIG_BASE`
   - A directory which contains configuration files (default: